SoFi’s 2021 Year In Review

 Between the retail investing and Crypto craze, 50% of our survey respondents felt that the surge of retail investing news coverage increased their curiosity in investing.
 It only makes sense that this year’s top trades on the SoFi Invest platform were: AMC Theaters (AMC), Bitcoin (BTC), Ethereum (ETH), Tesla (TSLA) and GameStop (GME) – (top 5 traded stocks: AMC, TSLA, GME, SOFI, RIVN), top 5 traded coins (BTC, ETH, ETC, ADA, LTC).

 On the heels of investing, cryptocurrency also took the spotlight.
-Ethereum, Bitcoin, Dogecoin, Tether or Solana ring a bell?
+Ethereum, Bitcoin, Dogecoin, or Tether ring a bell?
 Though many people use the words crypto, coins, and tokens interchangeably, it’s important to understand how they differ from one another in order to gain a basic understanding of cryptocurrency.
 We found that over 42% of SoFi members purchased crypto for the first time this year, with 23% of non-members admitting to having bought it for the first time.
 Interested in learning more about crypto?
 Check out our Crypto 101 guide.

 While there’s still a lot to unpack and learn when it comes to Investing and crypto, we’re always curious when it comes to who’s currently investing.
 Our survey uncovered that over 74% of respondents do actively invest and for those who do not, 38% say that it’s because they don’t know where to start, while 47% don’t have the disposable income.